clojurists-together/clojuriststogether.org/content/news/2023/Q2 2023 Funding Announcement.md

 ## [Emmy](http://github.com/sicmutils/sicmutils): Sam Ritchie
-What are you wanting to achieve with this funding?
 I want to make the SICMUtils computer algebra system into a best-in-class, modular set of tools for doing serious work and exploration in math and physics, and sharing that work in the browser.
 When used with NextJournal's Clerk, https://maria.cloud/, and the components I built with last quarter's funding, I think SICMUtils could take the place of Mathematica for students and educators and help cement Clojure as a serious contender for top data science language.

 Concretely, I would use the quarter to:
  - Rebrand SICMUtils as "Emmy" after [Emmy Noether](https://en.wikipedia.org/wiki/Emmy_Noether)